kr/diff/Readme.md

 returns true even when the values are different.
 We want to reliably show you when the values are different.

-So our rule of thumb is **don't call methods on the values being compared**.
+So our policy is this module **doesn't call methods on the values being compared**.
 Instead, if you need to customize how comparisons are done, you can install a transform.
 See [Custom Comparison](#custom-comparison).
+Your transform is free to call methods on the values being compared, that is up to you; this module will simply not do so directly.
+Our hope is that if you're doing it yourself, it'll be less surprising.

 # Custom Comparison